lirolake/place-bluey/README.md

 ### Installation instructions

 1. Download and Install the "LTS" version of [NodeJS](https://nodejs.org/).
+[Click here for Windows download](https://nodejs.org/dist/v16.14.2/node-v16.14.2-x64.msi)
 2. Download the bot via [this link](https://github.com/lirolake/place-bluey/archive/refs/heads/master.zip).
 3. Extract the zip file to your desktop
 4. Open the folder that you just extracted, in Windows hold Shift and use right click in the folder -> Click on "open Powershell here"